CalSol/braintrain/lab1.md

 ![schematic](docs/circuit_breadboard.png)

-To make things easier, here's a diagram of how your breadboard should be hooked up.
+To make things easier, here's a diagram of how your breadboard could be hooked up (there's an infinite number of ways this is just one).
 The orange leg (common anode) of the RGB LED is the longest leg.

 ![diagram](docs/breadboard_nucleo.png)